TheDragonCode/notify-exceptions/README.md

 ],
 ```

-Your job should inherit from the abstract class `Helldar\Notifex\Abstracts\JobAbstract`.
+Your job should inherit from the abstract class `DragonCode\Notifex\Abstracts\JobAbstract`.
 This will help to correctly create a class for work.

 To get the values of the settings you need to use the method `getConfig($class, $key)`:

 ```php
 $host      = $this->getConfig(get_class(), 'host');
 $user      = $this->getConfig(get_class(), 'user');